The BFG (soundtrack): Reception

 Critical reviews praised John Williams' musical score for its lightheartedness and being different from Williams' previous compositions implemented in his style.
 Several websites including Collider (Matt Goldberg) and Consequence Of Sound (Allison Shoemaker) called the score as "playful" and "Williams-esque".

-Jonathan Broxton wrote "The BFG is delightful from start to finish: it has a strong and memorable main theme, with a palpable and appropriate sense of magic and wonderment, and a warm and nostalgic glow of friendship and tenderness.
+Jonathan Broxton of Movie Music UK wrote, "The BFG is delightful from start to finish: it has a strong and memorable main theme, with a palpable and appropriate sense of magic and wonderment, and a warm and nostalgic glow of friendship and tenderness.
 Not only that, the entire score is a master class in writing for woodwinds, which in and of itself should be wholly celebrated, especially considering the state of mainstream Hollywood film music these days."
 Mfiles.com wrote "As much as anything else, it's Williams' collaborative nature with the likes of Spielberg and others that has secured him as a legendary figure of music, a keen dramatist always respecting a filmmaker's vision yet always looking to enhance it as well.
 The BFG may be a relatively minor work as far as Williams is concerned, but its artistry, craft and sheer level of class put it in a completely different league to everything else."

-James Southall of Movie Wave wrote "There’s no doubt whatsoever as to just how luxurious this music is – sheer class simply oozes from every pore, as ever with John Williams [...]
-Listening to an hour of new John Williams music in 2016 is a great thing to be able to do, something to be treasured, and even if it’s not an outstanding work by his standards, it’s still something to which the majority of his colleagues could only aspire to" and concluded "it’s impossible to deny its quality and the enjoyment inherent in hearing its unrelenting pleasantness."
+James Southall of Movie Wave wrote, "There's no doubt whatsoever as to just how luxurious this music is – sheer class simply oozes from every pore, as ever with John Williams [...]
+Listening to an hour of new John Williams music in 2016 is a great thing to be able to do, something to be treasured, and even if it's not an outstanding work by his standards, it's still something to which the majority of his colleagues could only aspire to" and concluded "it's impossible to deny its quality and the enjoyment inherent in hearing its unrelenting pleasantness."
 Filmtracks.com wrote "It's easy to understand why The BFG will leave some listeners cold, because it lacks the sections of elongated tonal resonance and powerful bass region presence that grace the maestro's best works.
 But it functions with masterful ambient precision for the occasion and is, at the very least, another reminder of Williams' immense technical superiority."